Looking to raise money and struggling to figure out your startup valuation?

-In the modern financial literature, those options have been assimilated to the financial options.
+In modern financial literature, those “options” have been assimilated to financial options.
 The right to undertake a real investment has been shaped as a call option while the right to sell something, as for example the opportunity to make a spinoff of a branch, has been summarised in a put option.
 Even the Earn-Out and Claw-Back clauses have been modelled as financial options.

-What makes “Real Options” different from financial options is that the latter are simply traded securities where their parameters rely on a stochastic process of the underlying price, where only the market has the capability to affect it.
+However “Real Options” differ from “Financial Options”.
+The latter are simply traded securities.
+Their parameters rely on a stochastic process of the underlying price – where only the market has the capability to affect it.

-The real options involve the founders and investors’ behaviour: you have the capability to understand and learn what is happening around and the ability to shape your decisions.
+Conversely “Real Options” involve the founders’ and investors’ behaviour: you have the capability to understand and learn what is happening and the ability to shape your decisions.
 That is the so-called “Managerial Flexibility”.

-The two following diagrams explain the “Managerial Flexibility”, the possibility to learn how the market reacts from the implementation of a small pivot investment and then adjust the further actions basing the decision on the outcome of the analysis.
-This “flexibility” can be seen as a “room of manoeuvring”.
-Being within this “room of manoeuvring” means that the consequences of the further actions do not affect prior outcomes that arises before those lasts were implemented.
+The two following diagrams explain “Managerial Flexibility”.
+The possibility to learn how the market reacts from the implementation of a small pivot investment.
+Then adjusting further actions – basing the decision on the outcome of the analysis.
+This “flexibility” can be seen as “room for manoeuvre”.
+Being within this “room for manoeuvre” means that the consequences of the further actions do not affect prior outcomes that arose before the last were implemented.
 In order to understand that, let me state the simplest decision tree:

 Now let me move further with this more complicated tree:

-Notice that the potential gain or loss is the same as in the previous figure, 100 on the upside and -120 on the downside; the Expected Value though changes:
+Notice that the potential gain or loss is the same as in the previous figure, 100 on the upside and -120 on the downside; the Expected Value, however, changes:

 The Valuation of the Managerial Flexibility